brentyi/tyro/_sources/goals_and_alternatives.md.txt

 ## Design goals

-The core functionality of `dcargs` — generating argument parsers from type annotations — overlaps significantly with features offered by other libraries.
+The core functionality of `tyro` — generating argument parsers from type annotations — overlaps significantly with features offered by other libraries.
 Usage distinctions are the result of two API goals:

-- **One uninvasive function.** For all core functionality, learning to use `dcargs` should reduce to learning to write (type-annotated) Python.
+- **One uninvasive function.** For all core functionality, learning to use `tyro` should reduce to learning to write (type-annotated) Python.
 For example, types are specified using standard annotations, helptext using docstrings, choices using the standard `typing.Literal` type, subcommands with `typing.Union` of nested types, and positional arguments with `/`.